lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 **1.6.** Create a new column in the table, containing semi-major axis, ``a``.
 In the upper right column of the table panel, click on the icon to add a column (a tall narrow rectangle to the left of a + sign).
-In the pop-up window to "Add a column", set the "Name" to "a", the "Expression" to "q/(1-e)", the "Units" to "au", and the "Description" to "semi-major axis".
+In the pop-up window to "Add a column", set the "Name" to "a", the "Expression" to "q/(1-e)", the "Units" to "au", and the "Description" to "semimajor axis".
 Click "Add Column", and see the new column appear in the table.

 .. figure:: /_static/portal_tut03_step01c.png